Tools I Use In My Business

 I used to use this tool for time management.
 Paymo is a simple online project management tool for small & medium businesses and includes task management, time tracking and invoicing features.

-This is the tool I use to manage all my passwords.
+I use Roboform to manage all my passwords.
 I would definitely be lost without this.
-Read my review about Roboform here.

 LastPass is another great password manager.
 It’s acutally a bit more modern than Roboform and most of my colleagues use this tool, which is why I recommend it.

 I love WiseStamp‘s paid version for my e-mail signature.
 I can use custom social icons, premium templates and no WiseStamp Branding.
 For $4 per month it becomes a mini-marketing tool because I can also add extensions that send people to my latest blog post or Freebie for example.

 Ah, I absolutely LOVE Zoom!
 I barely use Skype anymore.
 The quality is so much better and I use it for my one-on-one client conversations as well as group coachings.
 And they even offer webinars which I haven’t tried yet, but will surely check out as well.

 If you need translation, copywriting or proofreading, try this service.

 Online accounting software for small businesses.
 Xero is my tool of choice.

 ThriveCart is my absolute favorite shopping cart.
 Even after switching to Kajabi I’m still continuing to use ThriveCart.
 It creates the absolute best shopping cart pages, where you can even include a video.
 They are still in beta and on invitation only.
 The link is my invitation/affiliate link.
 This gets my highest recommendation.

 I use Loom all the time for my LinkedIn Profile Video Reviews and short videos to send via email